About Julien Thomas

 Courses for Children

-In 2014, Julien started teaching courses for underprivileged schoolchildren in Vietnam and Cambodia, with the goal of turning/upcycling plastic waste into children’s toys.
+In 2014 he started teaching courses for underprivileged schoolchildren in Vietnam and Cambodia, with the goal of turning/upcycling plastic waste into children’s toys.

 Questions & Answers